Russian S-400 missile systems in India

 Need for S-400

-Indian Air force needed this system badly as China has introduced the same system in LAC, so To protect against attacks by missiles, or fighter jets from China or Pakistan, it became necessary to buy the S-400 system.
+Indian Air Force needed this system badly as China has introduced the same system in LAC, so To protect against attacks by missiles, or fighter jets from China or Pakistan, it became necessary to buy the S-400 system.
 A recent observation mentioned that “There is no alternative system capable of serving its long-range air defence requirements, from the standpoint of either capability or cost”.
+The acquisition of the S-400 Triumf surface-to-air missile system by India serves several important purposes and addresses key defence needs.
+Here are some reasons for India’s need for the S-400:

 The US Factor

-The purchase of S-400 System by India from Russia was not welcomed by US as US wants India to wean off its traditional reliance on Russian defence systems, US and India are coming closer both diplomatically and strategically hence US want India to purchase its defence supplies from US only.
+The purchase of the S-400 System by India from Russia was not welcomed by the US as the US wants India to wean off its traditional reliance on Russian defence systems, US and India are coming closer both diplomatically and strategically hence US want India to purchase its defence supplies from the US only.